Vietnam.vn - Nền tảng quảng bá Việt Nam

 Technology is very important, but in digitizing ethnic minority languages, the core is still people, specifically the role of experts.
 Currently, the number of people who understand ethnic minority languages is very small, the number of people who both understand and are proficient in technology is even smaller.
 Meanwhile, the digitization of each specific language needs to be based on the research and understanding of researchers.
 Linguists must participate in building and perfecting the alphabet of each ethnic group, and on that basis, technology experts will encode the characters.

 Dr. Phan Luong Hung commented: “Recently, the teaching and learning of ethnic minority languages has been promoted, which is also the basis for obtaining valuable data sources for digitalization.
 Resolution 57 of the Politburo on breakthroughs, development of science, technology, innovation and national digital transformation is having positive impacts on cultural life, including the digitalization of ethnic minority languages.
-Although the project to digitize ethnic minority languages in Vietnam has encountered some difficulties, I think that if there is a proper investment priority in finance and human resources, it can be completed soon.
+The project to digitize ethnic minority languages in Vietnam, although facing some difficulties, I think that if there is a proper investment priority in finance and human resources, it can be completed soon.

-Preserving and promoting the writings of ethnic minorities is a way of behaving that shows that all ethnic groups, whether small or large, are equal under the common "roof".
+Preserving and promoting the writings of ethnic minorities is a way of behaving that shows that all ethnic groups, no matter how small or large, are equal in the common "home".
 In addition, it also contributes to strengthening the connection between ethnic groups, consolidating identity values as a sustainable foundation for developing ethnic culture in the new era.
-Digitizing ethnic minority languages is urgent, requiring the cooperation of the whole community.
-In addition, it is necessary to promote propaganda so that each person becomes a messenger through preserving and spreading the beauty of culture by speaking and writing their own ethnic language.
+Digitizing ethnic minority languages is urgent and requires the cooperation of the whole community.
+In addition, it is necessary to promote propaganda so that each person becomes a messenger by preserving and spreading the beauty of culture by speaking and writing their own ethnic language.

 Source: https://nhandan.vn/cong-nghe-gop-phan-bao-ton-ngon-ngu-cac-dan-toc-thieu-so-post894902.html